-the funds mobilised in 2010.
-Credit Suisse and WWF Switzerland67 estimate that conservation investment needs are in the order of US\$200-300 billion per year.
-A study published in 202068 following a collaboration between the Paulson Institute, The Nature Conservancy and the Cornell Atkinson Center for Sustainability gave higher figures: an estimated US\$722-967 billion are required to protect biodiversity.
+However, the real needs for financing biodiversity and achieving the CBD objectives are estimated by the Convention on Biological Diversity and the IPCC at between US\$150-440 billion per year, i.e., 3 to 8 times the funds mobilised in 2010.
+Credit Suisse and WWF Switzerland estimate that conservation investment needs are in the order of US\$200-300 billion per year.
+A study published in 2020 following a collaboration between the Paulson Institute, The Nature Conservancy and the Cornell Atkinson Center for Sustainability gave higher figures: an estimated US\$722-967 billion are required to protect biodiversity.
 The financing gap to ensure the conservation of natural capital may be in the order of 80-85% of this amount, representing between US\$600-850 billion.

 Soil conservation is the most capital-intensive area.
-It is also the major cause of biodiversity loss (see Part 1), with half of the world's arable land currently dedicated to agriculture.
-By 2050, around 45% of global capital needs will relate to supporting the transition to sustainable agriculture (reduction of nitrogen fertiliser and pesticide use), according to a joint study by the Paulson Institute, The Nature Conservancy and the Cornell Atkinson Center for Sustainability.69
+It is also the major cause of biodiversity loss (see Part 1 of the present report), with half of the world's arable land currently dedicated to agriculture.
+By 2050, around 45% of global capital needs will relate to supporting the transition to sustainable agriculture (reduction of nitrogen fertiliser and pesticide use), according to a joint study by the Paulson Institute, The Nature Conservancy and the Cornell Atkinson Center for Sustainability.

 Another funding need is the fight against invasive species, including research and development, control and eradication.
-The funds required are expected to amount to US\$36 billion by 2050.70
+The funds required are expected to amount to US\$36 billion by 2050.

 The market is therefore far from being sufficiently mobilised, which can be explained by the lack of tools for valuing natural assets.
 The financial markets calculate the value of these assets in terms of future cash flows or their market value.
 The value of nature itself, the services it provides and the cost of using natural capital are not accounted for, so this value is not currently captured by the market.

 Biodiversity, and more broadly natural capital, are subject to the "tragedy of the commons" (as theorised by Garrett Hardin in 1968), and in particular to the free rider problem (Olson, 1965).
 Individuals and societies can overexploit natural services beyond their sustainability limits without bearing the cost of this destruction.
 In addition to this problem, there is the issue of the mobility of animal species, since while a forest is a real estate asset that can be valued, the life that inhabits it is not.
 It is also mobile and sensitive to potentially external pollution.